Toxic Nodular GoiterSymptoms, Doctors, Treatments, Advances & More

 - As a long term treatment

 Radioiodine therapy may be used.
 Radioactive iodine is given by mouth.
 It concentrates in the overactive thyroid tissue and causes damage.
-In rare cases, thyroid replacement is needed afterward.
+In some cases, thyroid hormone replacement is needed afterward.

 Surgery to remove the thyroid may be done when: